2016 Ipswich SuperSprint: Practice

 A 30-minute practice session was held on Friday afternoon for additional drivers, consisting mostly of Enduro Cup co-drivers.
-The fastest time was set by Jack Le Brocq, driving Cameron Waters' car.
+The fastest time was set by Jack Le Brocq, driving Cam Waters' car.
 James Golding was second fastest ahead of Tony D'Alberto.
 The cars of Whincup, Van Gisbergen and Chris Pither did not participate in the session, with their respective co-drivers, Paul Dumbrell, Alexandre Prémat and Richie Stanaway, absent from the event.

 The first session for regular drivers was held immediately after the additional drivers session and was one hour in length.
 Nissan Motorsport performed strongly, with Caruso setting the fastest lap time and Todd Kelly being third fastest.
 The pair were split by Scott Pye, with Brad Jones Racing teammates Jason Bright and Tim Slade completing the top five.
 A second one-hour session was held later on Friday afternoon, with Fabian Coulthard going quickest ahead of Craig Lowndes, Chaz Mostert, Rick Kelly and Pither.

 A 15-minute session was held on Saturday morning.
 It was marred by a major accident involving Pye, who suffered a brake failure going into Turn 3.
 His car left the circuit at high speed and went head-on into a tyre barrier before coming to rest on top of it.
 Pye was not injured, but his car sustained significant front-end damage.
 Pye later described the incident: "I hit the brake pedal and it was solid and then clicked to the floor.
 That’s a horrible feeling when that happens...It came back up and I went for it again and I think it was only front brakes.
 It locked both front wheels and went straight on."
 The session was red flagged with just over one minute remaining and did not restart.
 Whincup had set the fastest time prior to Pye's crash, with Winterbottom second fastest ahead of Pither.